What is the Road User Fee Task Force?

 Salem, OR 97301

 The Road User Fee Task Force has 12 voting members.
-Members are appointed by the Governor, Senate President and House Speaker, plus two members appointed by the Chair of the Oregon Transportation Commission (OTC).
+Members are appointed by the Governor, Senate President and House Speaker, with two members appointed by the Chair of the Oregon Transportation Commission (OTC).
 Generally, members serve four-year terms.

 Task Force members (updated February 5, 2024):